-- Medicines used to treat Parkinson's disease, called dopamine agonists
+- dopamine agonists used to treat Parkinson's disease

-- Any other medicine which may have an effect on the brain
+- any medicine which may affect the brain (e.g. amphetamines)

-- Medicines called diuretics, used for reducing water in your body and treating high blood pressure
+- diuretics, used for reducing water in your body

 Your doctor may also wish to do some heart tests such as an electrocardiogram (ECG) or blood tests if you are using any of the following whilst taking venlafaxine:

-- Any medications that can affect your heart beat
+- medications that can affect your heart beat

 Other interactions not listed above may also occur.